A generalization of Lipschitz mappings: Abstract

 \section{Abstract}

 Using the notion of modulus of continuity at a point of a mapping between metric spaces, we introduce the notion of extensively bounded mappings generalizing that of Lipschitz mappings.
 We also introduce a metric on it which becomes a norm if the codomain is a normed linear space.
 We study its basic properties.
-We also discuss a dilation of an extensively bounded mapping into a Lipschitz mapping as well as into a bounded linear mapping.
+We also discuss a linearization of an extensively bounded mapping into a bounded linear mapping.
+As an application, we introduce the notion of extensively bounded operator ideals.
+We also discuss extensively bounded finite rank and extensively bounded compact mappings and their corresponding operator ideals.